Atoktobekov/Atoktobekov/README.md

 ### 👨‍💻 About Me

-- 🎓 2nd-year Computer Science student with a strong self-taught background
+- 🎓 2nd-year Computer Science student
-- 💡 Passionate about building mobile apps and atmospheric 2D games
-- 🎯 Actively looking for **junior roles** or **internships** in software development
 - 🧩 Game jam winner with hands-on experience in Unity and C#
 - 🚀 Eager to grow as part of a team and work on real-world projects